Appraisal vs. Inspection: 4 Key Differences

 Is appraisal value the same as market value?

 Not necessarily.
-As Curry-Terry explains, “An appraiser will do extensive research of the home and intend to provide an estimate of a property's market value, but they may not always align perfectly with the actual market value.”
+“An appraiser will do extensive research of the home and intend to provide an estimate of a property's market value, but they may not always align perfectly with the actual market value,” explained Curry-Terry.
 True market value depends on subjective factors, including what a buyer is willing to pay and what a seller is willing to accept.

 What is included in a home inspection?

 Home inspections typically cover significant parts of the home’s physical structure and systems.
-However, a home inspection checklist excludes issues like asbestos, radon, toxic mold, lead paint and pests like termites.
-Swimming pools and indoor air quality are also not standard.
+However, a home inspection checklist excludes issues such as asbestos, radon, toxic mold, lead paint, and pests like termites.
+Swimming pools and indoor air quality are not standard, either.
 Ask your inspector if they perform add-on inspections for areas of concern.

 Article sources